yeovil trades & traders

 In 1912 the company went public and began engine production in the new factory named the Nautilus Works in Reckleford.
 Its workforce of some 500 men produced over 1500 engines a year.

-The First World War started in late 1914 and by early 1915 the Reckleford Works was already producing 18-pounder shell cases as seen in this photograph.
+The First World War started in late 1914 and by early 1915 the Reckleford Works was already producing 18-pounder shell cases as seen in this photograph below.
 As the man went off to war, many women were employed in industries across the country.
 Petters was no different and employed women in their Reckleford factory from the first.
 The women seen in this photograph were employed to produce 18 pounder shells since in the first few weeks of the war nearly 400 male Petters employees went off to war.

 In 1919 the company bought the Vickers factory in Ipswich and was renamed Vickers Petters Ltd. Unfortunately at this time their business interests were at adversely affected by labour disputes, both local and national, and the general depression of the 1920's, forcing Petters to buyout Vickers and ultimately transfer the business back to Yeovil.
 Here they erected a new Engineering building suitable for the construction of the larger engines they hoped to build at Ipswich.